tylerbare98/e-commerce-login/README.md

 ###### starting e-commerce-store
 Run app with "npx nodemon server.js" ----use "pkill node" if doesn't work
+Updated: run app with "npm start" as it is a script executing the above code in .gitpod.yml.
+.gitpod.yml has setting for displayin page onOpen: open-preview that can be open-browser, or turned off.

 ###### setting up DB
 MongoDB Atlas connected through using mongoose